Netherlands Energy Information

 Graph: NATURAL GAS CONSUMPTION (bcm)

-The residential-tertiary sector accounts for 34% of the natural gas consumption in 2019.
-Almost all households use gas for cooking and heating (98%).
-Electricity production represented 39% of gas consumption.
+The residential and services sector accounts for 39% of the natural gas consumption (2021).
+Almost all households use gas for heating, water heating, and cooking (98%).
+Electricity production represented 30% of gas consumption, while industry accounted for 27%.

 Interactive Chart The Netherlands Natural Gas Domestic Consumption